Why Titan in Connecticut

 Single point of accountability

-Most facilities run four life-safety contracts — fire alarm, sprinkler, extinguisher, and emergency lighting — with four different vendors, four different inspection schedules, and four different deficiency reports.
+Most facilities run three or more life-safety service agreements — fire alarm, extinguisher, and emergency lighting — with different vendors, different inspection schedules, and different deficiency reports.
 When something fails inspection, you get to figure out which vendor owns the problem.

 Titan owns the whole package.
-One project number, one inspection report, one phone number for follow-up — even when we coordinate sprinkler work through our vetted CT-licensed partners.
+One project number, one inspection report, one phone number for follow-up.
 No multi-state handoffs.
 No waiting on hold while the call routes through three regions.

 AHJ relationships across Connecticut

 From New Haven and Hartford to Fairfield, Litchfield, and Tolland counties, we work with the fire marshals who'll be reviewing your job.
-We file deficiency reports in the format your AHJ expects, coordinate impairment plans under NFPA 25 chapter 15 when they're needed, and bring fire-marshal expectations into the design phase before drawings ever leave our office.
+We file deficiency reports in the format your AHJ expects, coordinate impairment plans when they're needed, and bring fire-marshal expectations into the design phase before drawings ever leave our office.

-That's not a marketing claim — it's the operational consequence of being Connecticut-only for 17+ years.
+That's not a marketing claim — it's the operational consequence of working exclusively in Connecticut.

 Affiliations and credentials